Key takeaways

 Inflammation

-One of the most common reasons animals are given prednisone is when the animal experiences discomfort, pain, swelling, or stiffness due to joint pain, allergic reactions, skin problems, or injuries.
+One of the most common reasons animals are given prednisone is when they experience discomfort, pain, swelling, or stiffness due to joint pain, allergic reactions, skin problems, or injuries.
 These problems are very commonly seen in veterinary practices.
-Low doses of prednisone are enough to resolve these problems in other animals, but cats will be given prednisolone.
+Low doses of prednisone are sufficient to resolve these problems in other animals, but cats are given prednisolone.

 Autoimmune conditions